The Nutrition Services department at SDFA is proud of the role we play,

 Want your students to enjoy school meals, but having trouble affording it?
 Consider applying for Free and/or Reduced meal programs.
 This program is provided through the United States Department of Agriculture (USDA) and allows families to enjoy lunch meals, at a reduced or no cost to the families.
 If you feel your family would benefit from this, please fill out an application HERE.

-All questions or concerns regarding Free / Reduced applications, status changes, or benefit information should be directed to Bonnie.
+All questions or concerns regarding Free / Reduced applications, status changes, or benefit information should be directed to Christina Oswald.

 Discrimination Complaint Procedure